- Gender and Relationships»

 - Advice & Tips for Women in Relationships

-Seven Spices Solomon Compares with a Good Woman
+Seven Spices in Solomon's Description of a Woman

 Long before Robert Southey (1774-1843) proposed that "little girls are made of sugar and spice and everything nice,” the Song of Songs (written about 900 BC) also known as Song of Solomon, listed a variety of spices in its description of an adult woman.

 On the wedding night, the groom in The Song (4: 13, 14) describes his bride as a private garden of choice fruits with spices.

 "Henna and nard . . . and saffron, calamus and cinnamon . . . with myrrh and aloes."